 In reflecting on the objectives, you will see that there are many areas of overlap, and many things that are starting to happen already.
 We are starting to plant seeds for new ways of doing things.
 But we don't have it all worked out.

-This is a collective process that we hope will involve and energise our whole community.
+This is a collective process that we hope will involve and energise our whole community over the course of several years.

-We invite you to pray about what excites and interests you amongst the hopes expressed in our objectives, and think about how you could help give concrete shape to that hope.
-We look forward to sharing more together as we move into 2016.
+We invite you to prayerfully reflect on this material and consider where you feel most inspired to participate and lend your time, energies and skills, what excites and interests you amongst the hopes expressed in our objectives, and to think about how you could help give concrete shape to that hope.
+We look forward to sharing more together as we move into 2018.

 On behalf of your Parish Council, I commend this Vision to your prayers and your conversations as we begin a new year together.